-- e.g.: terrestrial, lunar (and Martian?) rocks; meteorites also solar wind and interplanetary dust return missions - gives precise, detailed information on composition, age - but lab samples unavailable even for most of Solar System the rest of the Universe must catch and decode particles arriving from afar
+- e.g.: terrestrial, lunar (and Martian?) rocks; meteorites also solar wind and interplanetary dust return missions and deep-ocean/lunar samples from recent nearby supernovae!
+Fe! - gives precise, detailed information on composition, age - but lab samples unavailable even for most of Solar System the rest of the Universe must catch and decode particles arriving from afar want to define terms and try to be clear about assumptions

-- EM radiation the vast bulk of available signal - but EM is not all! other "messengers" now accessible! cosmic rays, neutrinos, gravity waves in this course:

-...and perhaps dark matter?
+- EM radiation the vast bulk of available signal - but EM is not all! other "messengers" now accessible! - cosmic rays, neutrinos, gravity waves ...and perhaps dark matter?